Prevents strokes and heart attacks in patients who need to have percutaneous coronary intervention (PCI).

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to prasugrel.
+Do not use this medicine if you have had an allergic reaction to prasugrel.
 Do not use this medicine if you have active bleeding (such as bleeding in your head, stomach, or bowel) or a history of stroke (including a "mini-stroke").

 How to Use This Medicine